nus-tee3201/2019/programming/while/text.md

 <tip-box>

-:package: The code below is for reading three words from the user and printing all three at the end.
+{{ icon_example }} The code below is for reading three words from the user and printing all three at the end.
 It uses the `continue` statement to skip the remainder of the iteration if the word entered is too short (i.e., shorter than 4 letters).

 ```python
 accepted_words = ''